MS-Cloud-Experts/Plur-e-Docs/Plur%2De/WMS-API/CreateLP_FromWarehouseReceiptLine.md

 **ProcessMethod**: CreateLP_FromWarehouseReceiptLine

 **Description**:
-This method allows you to obtain the pending License Plates by believing the original Purch Order.
+This method allows you to generate License Plates within Business Central associated with a Purch Order, which in turn is associated with a Warehouse Receipt.

+The output of this method returns the number of LPs that were generated at the time of executing the process, including previous ones that may have existed.

 **Input**: